stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 2. Verify that each paying account has sufficient assets to pay their advertised fees.
 If one or more do not, then reject the block and its descendent microblocks and punish the leader.
-3. Determine the lowest _STX fee rate per computation_ offered by the first _K_% of the transactions, as measured by computational work (if a transaction straddles the _K_th percentile boundary, then include it in the first _K_%).
+3. Determine the *K*-highest offerred _STX fee rate per computation_ from all
-Use this to calculate the transaction fee for each of the first _K_% of transactions, and debit each account the requisite number microSTX.
-Note that this debit value will be _less than or equal to_ the advertised fee rate.
-4. Determine the fees for the remaining _(1 - K)%_ of the transactions, as measured by computational work.
-For each paying account referenced, debit the account by the fee advertised.

-If a block is less than _K_% full, _and_ there are enough pending transactions in the mempool to fill it to _K_% or higher, then no correct Stacks peer will relay the block and no correct miners will build on it.
-However, if a block is less than _K_% full and there are not enough pending transactions, then correct Stacks peers will relay it and process it.
-This is to ensure that a leader will pick low-fee transactions even if there are few unconfirmed transactions available when the block is mined.
-This strategy also ensures that an underfull block mined by a dishonest leader will be orphaned.
+   transactions in the parent microblock stream and the anchored block, as measured by computational work.
+Use the *K+1*-highest rate to find the price paid by these top-*K* transactions, and debit each spending account by this rate multiplied by amount of computation used by the transaction.
+All other transactions' spending accounts are not debited any fee.

+A Stacks epoch has a fixed budget of "compute units" which the leader fills up.
+The fee mechanism is designed to encourage leaders to fill up their epochs with transactions while also encouraging users to bid their honest valuation of the compute units (see [1] for details).
+To do so, the Stacks peer measures a block as *F%* full, where *F* is the fraction of compute units consumed in its epoch.
+If the block consumes less than some protocol-defined fraction of the compute units, the block is considered "under-full."

+Leaders who produce under-full blocks are not given the full coinbase, but instead given a fraction of the coinbase determined by how under-full the block was (where an empty block receives 0 STX).
+In addition, the fee rate assessed to each transaction in the epoch is set to a protocol-defined minimum rate, equal to the minimum-relay fee rate.
+This is to encourage leaders to fill up their epochs with unconfirmed transactions, even if they have low fees.

-Stacks leaders receive the _(1 - K)%_ of transaction fees exclusively, as well as 40% of the microblock transaction fees they produce, as well as 60% of the microblock transaction fees they validate by building upon.
-The _K_% of transaction fees from anchored blocks are distributed among the next _B_ Stacks leaders, where _B_ is a protocol-defined constant.
-In expectation, a Stacks leader that produces _b_ out of _B_ blocks produces _b/B_ of the cumulative tunable proof score, and will receive _b/B * K_ fraction of the transaction fees this way.
-This technique, as well as the _K_% and _(1 - K)_% fee calculations, are both implemented at the recommendation from [1] in order to both reduce transaction fee variance for leaders as well as give users a fairer fee market.
+Stacks leaders receive all anchored block transaction fees exclusively, as well as 40% of the microblock transaction fees they produce, as well as 60% of the microblock transaction fees they validate by building upon.

-The values for _K_ and _B_ will be filled into this SIP once the mempool has been described in a subsequent SIP.
+Leaders do not receive their block rewards immediately.
+Instead, they must mature for 100 Stacks epochs.
+The block rewards are stored into a special smart contract in the chain's "boot code", which the leader can withdraw from once the rewards are matured.

 ### Calculating the Materialized View